 This is a maintenance measure.
-While the Committee agreed that there is evidence to demonstrate that one or more actions can affect this outcome, there was concern about balancing the risk of post-operative hemorrhage and the risk of other outcomes.
+While acknowledging evidence demonstrating that one or more actions can affect this outcome, the Committee was concerned about balancing the risk of post-operative hemorrhage and the risk of other outcomes.
 For example, in acute myocardial infarction, the use of medications such as clopidogrel may be indicated.
 The developer clarified the exclusions by noting that the measure does exclude people with congenital clotting problems-such as factor deficiencies-but does not exclude people on medications that affect clotting.
 Despite these concerns, the Committee agreed that the evidence provided was adequate.
 Overall, the Committee agreed that the measure meets the criteria for NQF endorsement.